kadir014/nova-physics/BUILDING.md

 Run Nova Physics's build system with `example` command, it will detect the missing dependencies and download them on the fly.
 ```
-python nova_builder.py example <example_name>
+python nova_builder.py examples
 ```

-If successful, the example will be ran and you will see an SDL2 window open.
+If successful, the example demos will be ran and you will see an SDL2 window open.

 ## <img src="https://i.imgur.com/J3TG2gm.png" width=20> Linux
 ❗ **Prerequisite**: Make sure you have GCC, SDL2, SDL2-ttf and SDL2-image installed.